 The sand flats may initially look void of life but take a closer look.
 Fields of garden eels make their home in the sand and dance with the movement of water.
 They’re shy, so take care when approaching otherwise they’ll get spooked and disappear into the sand.
 Conch are also frequently spotted slowing cruising around the sandy bottom.
 Look for their trail, and you'll be sure to find one.
 After a short 40-foot swim along the sandy bottom keep an eye out for the shank of an ancient anchor sticking straight out of the sand near a small patch reef.
 The flukes of the anchor are entirely buried in the sand and the shank is encrusted with coral, but the shape is recognizable.
 One of the coral nurseries can also be found a short distance from the anchor.
 To locate it alter course slightly to the east northeast and keep an eye out for the towering coral trees growing staghorn coral.
 Also, look for staghorn or elkhorn coral that has been outplanted on the reef near the coral trees.
 One of the shining stars of the reef in this area is a large pillar coral to the southeast of the anchor.
 The patch reef including the pillar coral is home to numerous species of fish including french grunts and yellowtail snapper.
 Circling back to the west southwest completes the loop of the shallow nearshore patch reef at Cane Bay.
 However, keep a keen eye out for an old chain that is in approximately 15 feet of water.
 The huge links blend in almost entirely with the rocky bottom after years of laying on the seafloor.
 Scuba diving Cane Bay is an unforgettable experience.
 Between the awe-inspiring topography of the wall, the vastness of the deep blue ocean, the ancient anchors scattered around, Seabiscuit, and the coral nurseries, there is something for everyone.
 Each and every dive at Cane Bay is unique and never disappoints.

 Dive Site ForecastDiving conditions are expected to be good.
-The forecasted water temperature is 83℉ with smooth wavelets wave action out of the north northeast and winds at 15 MPH from the east.
+The forecasted water temperature is 83℉ with slight wave action out of the east northeast and winds at 11 MPH from the southeast.